margaretkulinich/book-looker/README.md

 - [react-router-dom](https://www.npmjs.com/package/react-router-dom) - DOM bindings for React Router.
 - [react-scripts] - Includes scripts and configuration used by Create React App.
 - [MUI](https://mui.com/) - provides a robust, customizable, and accessible library of foundational and advanced components, enabling you to build your design system and develop React applications faster.
-- [Font Awesome](https://fontawesome.com/) - Font Awesome is the Internet's icon library and toolkit, used by millions of designers, developers, and content creators. 	:wales:
+- [Font Awesome](https://fontawesome.com/) - is the Internet's icon library and toolkit, used by millions of designers, developers, and content creators. 	:wales:
 - [styled-components](https://www.npmjs.com/package/styled-components) - Visual primitives for the component age :nail_care:

 ## How to run